komalnagar852/youtube-downloader/README.md

-# youtube-downloader
+# Youtube-Audio-Downloader
-it's able to download the youtube videos and able to convert them into MP3.
+A simple Python script that downloads YouTube videos or playlists and converts them into MP3 files.

+I'm currently uploading the complete working project here on GitHub